How To Turn An Owner-Run Business Into A Management-Run Business

 When looking at building your management team, you have two options: hire people from outside the organization or promote people from within.
 When private equity approaches an acquisition, their typical response is to hire someone to oversee the growth.

 “Most private equity looks at this scenario as if they'll just hire a new CEO.
-They think ‘I'll just jump into this business hiring a new CEO who knows how to run this business.
+They think, ‘I'll just jump into this business, hiring a new CEO who knows how to run it.
 Someone who's done it before.
 Ideally, (a person) who's run or been a key leader in developing the company that I want this company to become in the next five years,” says Hayden.
 “That's the typical response.
 And I think it's all wrong.”

 When you’re looking at creating a succession plan, you should be optimizing to make as few mistakes as possible.

 This approach can often have a disastrous effect on morale and lead to an exodus of talented and skilled employees.
-Instead, when you’re looking at creating a succession plan, you should be optimizing to make as few mistakes as possible, according to Hayden
+Instead, according to Hayden, when you’re looking at creating a succession plan, you should be optimized to make as few mistakes as possible.

-“Your first six months needs to be about making everyone at this company feel comfortable and excited about the change that's coming,” says Hayden.
-“So what I do not want… is for key members of the staff to quit.
-I've seen this so many times where someone comes in, they hire a GM, and half the company quits.
-You look at that financially, at the end of year one it’s like a 65 percent hit.”
+“Your first six months need to be about making everyone at this company feel comfortable and excited about the coming change,” says Hayden.
+“So what I do not want… is for key staff members to quit.
+I've seen this many times where someone comes in, hires a GM, and half the company quits.
+You look at that financially.
+At the end of year one, it’s like a 65 percent hit.”

 Speaking Of Culture…